Issues

 And I hear regularly from neighbors whose grown children want to come home to Vermont but can’t afford to.

 When young families leave, schools shrink, volunteers disappear, and the civic life that holds a town together begins to fray.
-This is true in Pomfret — and it’s true across the county, from Hartford, where young workers are priced out of the rental market, to Springfield, where economic development and workforce housing go hand in hand.
+This is true in Pomfret — and it’s true across the district, from Hartford, where young workers are priced out of the rental market, to Springfield, where economic development and workforce housing go hand in hand.

 We have real assets: skilled tradespeople, natural beauty, growing remote-work appeal, and a civic culture most places have lost.
 I will support reforms that make it easier and less expensive to build here.
 That means supporting accessory dwelling units by right and reducing the Act 250 permitting burden for workforce housing near our job centers.